armory/docs/content/en/docs/spinnaker-user-guides/pacrd/_index.md

 By default the application name will be `pacrd`, if you want to change this you can add `NewRelicAppName` property at the same level of `newRelicLicense` and add your own custom application name.

-Here's an example of error stack traces.
+Here's an example of error stack traces:

 ![](/images/pacrd/new_relic.png)